Background pattern

 osimertinib

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have similar symptoms to you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor, pharmacist or nurse, even if they are not listed in this leaflet.
+• If you experience any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is TAGRISSO and what is it used for
+1. What TAGRISSO is and what it is used for

-• afterthe complete removal of your cancer as adjuvant post-surgical treatment
+• after the complete removal of your cancer as post-surgical treatment (adjuvant)

 or

-• for a cancer that cannot be removed (resected) by surgery and has responded or stabilized after treatment with chemotherapy and radiation
+• for cancer that cannot be removed (resected) by surgery and has responded or stabilized after treatment with chemotherapy and radiation

 or